- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/45667_Academics.rev.1531425285.png)"/>

 You are eligible to apply for the Projects for Peace grant if you are:

-- A student at Lake Forest in good standing (including those who will have graduated by Summer 2018)
+- A current student at Lake Forest in good standing (including those who will have graduated by Summer 2019)

 - Passionate about building cultural understanding

 - Eager to experience and understand other cultures